Toronto: Public health

 Toronto is home to twenty public hospitals, including The Hospital for Sick Children, Mount Sinai Hospital, St. Michael's Hospital, North York General Hospital, Toronto General Hospital, Toronto Western Hospital, Etobicoke General Hospital, St. Joseph's Health Centre, Scarborough General Hospital, Birchmount Hospital, Centenary Hospital, Sunnybrook Health Sciences Centre, Centre for Addiction and Mental Health (CAMH), and Princess Margaret Cancer Centre, many of which are affiliated with the Temerty Faculty of Medicine of the University of Toronto.

-Specialized hospitals are also outside of the downtown core.
-These hospitals include the Baycrest Health Sciences geriatric hospital and the Holland Bloorview Kids Rehabilitation Hospital for children with disabilities.
+Specialized hospitals include the Baycrest Health Sciences geriatric hospital, the Holland Bloorview Kids Rehabilitation Hospital for children with disabilities, and Casey House, which cares for people living with, or at risk of contracting, AIDS.

 Toronto's Discovery District is a centre of research in biomedicine.
 It is on a 2.5 km2 research park that is integrated into Toronto's downtown core.
 It is also home to the MaRS Discovery District, which was created in 2000 to capitalize on the research and innovation strength of the province of Ontario.
 Another institute is the McLaughlin Centre for Molecular Medicine (MCMM).

 MaRS Discovery District building at College Street.
 The organization is a medical research trust.

 Toronto is also host to a wide variety of health-focused non-profit organizations that work to address specific illnesses for Toronto, Ontario and Canadian residents.
 Organizations include Crohn's and Colitis Canada, the Heart and Stroke Foundation of Canada, the Canadian Cancer Society, the Alzheimer Society of Canada, and Alzheimer Society of Ontario, all located in the same office at Yonge–Eglinton, the Leukemia & Lymphoma Society of Canada, the Canadian Breast Cancer Foundation, the Canadian Foundation for AIDS Research, Cystic Fibrosis Canada, the Canadian Mental Health Association, and the ALS Society of Canada.

 In 2022, 187 homeless people died in Toronto, with 47 per cent dying of drug toxicity, the leading cause.
 Toronto Public Health described it as an "urgent public health issue", and has responded by opening supervised drug consumption sites, and by advocating for the allowance of personal drug possession.
+In 2024 the Community Care and Recovery Act was passed by the Ontario government and Toronto Public Health was directed to close its supervised consumption sites.
+As of April 1, 2025, Toronto Public Health no longer offers supervised consumption services.
+Some supervised consumption sites, not operated by Toronto Public Health, remain open.